Warning signs of whippet use

 Whippet use is often hard to spot as the high is short-lived and the items used to intake it can be found in any home.
-Here we look at some telltale signs of whippet use and what to be on the lookout for.
+In this article, we’ll explore how to identify whippet paraphernalia, as well as the physical, behavioral, and psychological signs that could signal whippet use, helping you recognize potential substance abuse in its early stages.

 Key takeaways: